playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-preface/index.md

 Vue has two different ways of writing code: The "Options" API and the "Composition" API.

-While the "Options" API has been around for longer and is more similar to Angular's classes, **this book will be using Vue's "Composition API"**.
+While the "Options" API has been around longer and is more similar to Angular's classes, **this book will use Vue's "Composition API"**.
 This is for a few reasons:

 1. The Composition API is newer and seemingly favored over the Options API for new applications.
-2. The Composition API shares a bit of DNA with React's Hooks, which makes explaining some of the cross-framework concepts easier.
+2. The Composition API shares some DNA with React's Hooks, making explaining cross-framework concepts easier.
-3. The Composition API is relatively trivial to learn once you have a strong grasp of the Options API.
+3. The Composition API is relatively trivial to learn once you fully grasp the Options API.
-4. Their documentation does a good job at providing code samples in both Options API and Composition API — allowing you to learn both even easier.
+4. Their documentation does a good job of providing code samples in both Options API and Composition API — allowing you to learn both even more easily.
 5. [Evan You, the project's creator and lead maintainer, told me to.](https://twitter.com/youyuxi/status/1545281276856262656?s=20&t=ZBooorTRi6dYR1h_VVbu1A) 😝

 Similarly, this book will not cover [Vue's other upcoming compiler-based syntax choice, the upcoming `$ref` sugar](https://github.com/vuejs/rfcs/discussions/369).
-However, the "Internals" book in this book series will walk you through all of these different APIs, why they exist, and how they build on-top of one-another.
+However, the "Internals" book in this book series will walk you through all these different APIs, why they exist, and how they build on top of one another.

 #### We're Using SFCs {#vue-sfcs}

-Vue is a highly flexible framework and, as a result, allows you to define components with various methods; each with their own set of pros and cons.
+Vue is a highly flexible framework and, as a result, allows you to define components with various methods, each with its own set of pros and cons.

-**This book will specifically be focused on using the ["Single File Component" (or, SFC for short) method](https://vuejs.org/guide/scaling-up/sfc.html) of creating Vue components using `.vue` files.**
+**This book will specifically focus on using the ["Single File Component" (or SFC for short) method](https://vuejs.org/guide/scaling-up/sfc.html) of creating Vue components using `.vue` files.**

-While the "Internals" book (the third in the series) will introduce the other methods and how they work under-the-hood, SFCs are commonly used as the de-facto method of creating Vue components for most applications.
+While the "Internals" book (the third in the series) will introduce the other methods and how they work under the hood, SFCs are commonly used as the de facto method of creating Vue components for most applications.

 <!-- tabs:end -->